-One of the most important services I provide is personalized computerized music preparation.
+One very important service I offer is personalized music preparation.
 Auditions invariably go more smoothly when the pianist is given the music prepared in such a way that there is no question about what the singer expects to hear.
-The publication-quality sheet music that I provide will have all repeats, introductions, modulations and endings clearly indicated.
-The following information and examples should explain some basics of preparing music for auditions.
-There are several sample pages available to download.
-To view or print these sample pages, you will need Adobe Acrobat reader.
-If you don’t have Adobe Acrobat, click here to download it.
+The publication-quality sheet music that I create will have all repeats, introductions, modulations, and endings clearly indicated.
+Yes, you often can purchase sheet music online, and transpose it into most any key, but when you want a specific piano accompaniment, creative audition cuts, and notation that indicates exactly how YOU sing a piece of music, it needs to be custom created.

 Notes on Sheet Music Preparation

-All the time you spent learning and rehearsing a song with your teacher, coach, or pianist-live or on tape-may lull you into thinking that the accompaniment will always be exactly what you're used to.
+All the time you spent learning and rehearsing a song with your teacher, coach, or pianist — live or recorded — may lull you into thinking that the accompaniment will always be exactly what you’re used to.
 When you hear your music played for the first time by a new pianist, it might sound like a completely different song!
-There are things you can do to minimize this problem, and to have a more successful audition or performance, even when you haven't rehearsed with the pianist beforehand.
+There are things you can do to minimize this problem, and to have a more successful audition or performance, even when you haven’t rehearsed with the pianist beforehand.

-- Make sure that your music clearly indicates introduction, ending, cuts, tempo changes, repeats, and transpositions.
+- Make sure that your music clearly indicates your preferred introduction, ending, cuts, tempo changes, repeats, and transpositions.

 - Take a few moments to explain to the pianist any changes you’ve made in the music, even if they’re marked.
 Set a tempo by softly singing a couple of bars of the song.